dultonmedia/eagleplatform-api/streaming_guideline.md

 ### Keyframe frequency: 2 - 4 seconds

 ### Audio codec: AAC/MP3
-(MP3 codec may be a cause of lack of sound on some mobile devices, without using transcoding option.)
+(MP3 codec may be a cause of lack of sound on some mobile devices without using transcoding option.)

 ### Sample Rate: 44.1kHz/48kHz